bjentwistle/Gym_members_project/readme.md

 </p>

 The Bookings link shows a list of all current bookings.
 Click Add new booking to be directed to a form populated with sessions available in a drop down menu and the same for all members.
-Chose both then click Add booking.
+Choose both then click `Add booking`.
 You will be redirected to the full listing of bookings.

 To view the list of members booked on a specific session, return to the Gym sessions page and show details of the session.
 A list of members will be shown.